-If you've completed a college degree or vocational training program and are looking for a job, you can receive transition funding for an additional 90 days.156
+If you've completed a college degree or vocational training program and are looking for a job, you can receive transition funding for an additional 90 days.
+If you need more than 90 days, you can ask for an extension by submitting a "Transition Extension Application."
+You should do this 2 months before you graduate.